-Sales of a significant number of shares of our common stock in the public market could harm the market price of our common stock.
-This prospectus covers 77,388,531 shares of common stock issuable upon exercise of our outstanding warrants, which represents approximately 31.9% of our outstanding shares of our common stock as of January 27, 2010 on a fully diluted basis.
+Sales of a significant number of shares of our common stock in the public market could harm the market price of our common stock This prospectus covers 3,500,000 shares of common stock and 43,318,000 shares of common stock issuable upon exercise of our outstanding warrants, which represents approximately 15.1% of our outstanding shares of our common stock as of July 1, 2010 on a fully diluted basis (assuming the warrant to purchase 40,500,000 shares of our common stock was issued and outstanding on the date thereof).
 As additional shares of our common stock become available for resale in the public market pursuant to this offering, and otherwise, the supply of our common stock will increase, which could decrease its price.
 Some or all of the shares of common stock may be offered from time to time in the open market pursuant to Rule 144, and these sales may have a depressive effect on the market for our shares of common stock.
-In general, under Rule 144 as currently in effect, a non-affiliate of ours who has beneficially owned shares of our common stock for at least six months is entitled to sell his or her shares without any volume limitations, and an affiliate of ours can sell such number of shares within any three-month period as does not exceed the greater of 1% of the number of shares of our common stock on the OTC Bulletin Board during the four calendar weeks preceding the filing of a notice on Form 144 with respect to that sale.
+In general, under Rule 144 as currently in effect, a non-affiliate of ours who has beneficially owned shares of our common stock for at least six months is entitled to sell his or her shares without any volume limitations, and an affiliate of ours can sell such number of shares within any three-month period as does not exceed the greater of 1% of the number of shares of our common stock then outstanding, which equaled approximately 1,705,858 shares as of July 1, 2010, or the average weekly trading volume of our common stock on the OTC Bulletin Board during the four calendar weeks preceding the filing of a notice on Form 144 with respect to that sale.
 Sales under Rule 144 by our affiliates are also subject to manner-of-sale provisions, notice requirements and the availability of current public information about us.